 If meeting up is not possible, the distance is not an obstacle.
 Skype and a web-based project management platform allow the customer to plan development cycles, keep regular track of the development, test results and provide feedback.

 We deliver software frequently, i.e. in short development cycles that generally span a couple of weeks.
 With each delivery, the customer receives a usable component of the software.
 Cyclical development presents the customer with a great opportunity to make new decisions about what to change or add in the next cycles.

 Our success is mainly measured by software that is high quality, has no security risks and works well.
 If the developed code is good quality and has been adequately tested, it is also sustainable and can even be improved by the developers of the same field.

-We appreciate individuals and their interactions over processes and tools
+We value individuals and their interactions over processes and tools

-We appreciate responding to changed circumstances over following a planSource: http://agilemanifesto.org/iso/en/manifesto.html
+We value responding to changed circumstances over following a planSource: http://agilemanifesto.org/iso/en/manifesto.html

 Phone: +372 503 7594

 Erika 14, 10416 Tallinn, Arsenal Centre 2nd floor Come to entrance No. 2, located near the A building sign (next to Kalamaja Pagar).
 Use the phono lock for entering (No. 204, then the green button).
 Then come up the stairs and over the roof according to the instructing signs.